 - Selection bias poses a problem.
 For example, you might avoid choosing people who live farther away, or people in rough neighborhoods.
 This may make the result unrepresentative of the population.

-The proportions for each quota must be accurate; this is sometimes difficult or impossible to calculate.
-In addition, the researcher has the option to set a quota higher or lower than the proportion seen in the population.
-For example, let’s say the researcher is investigating views on the death penalty and wants to make sure minorities are included in the survey.
-The population may consist of 3% Native Americans but the researched changes the quota to 5% to ensure the views of Native Americans are included.
+The proportions for quota sampling must be accurate; this is sometimes difficult or impossible to achieve.
+In addition, you have the option to set a quota higher or lower than the proportion seen in the population.
+For example, let’s say you are investigating views on the death penalty and wants to make sure minorities are included in the survey.
+The population may consist of 3% Native Americans but you change the quota to 5% to ensure the views of Native Americans are included.
 The inclusion of certain minorities has come at the expense of a truly representative sample.

 How to Perform Quota Sampling

 With probability sampling, like simple random sampling, there are rules that govern how to get the sample.
 However, with quota sampling, no formal rules exist.
 The general steps to follow are: